-These two videos from the USA are Spike Lee’s documentary on Hurricane Katrina.
+This video from the USA is Spike Lee’s documentary on Hurricane Katrina.

 From British daily News Line: